Little Wombat is Saved – level 3

-The little wombat is said to now be at a good body weight and eating well, and the FreeHearts Animal Sanctuary are hoping that this video will encourage others to check dead animals for babies to prevent further unnecessary deaths.
+The FreeHearts Animal Sanctuary hopes that the released video will encourage people to check dead animals for babies to prevent further unnecessary deaths.

-Difficult words: wombat (an animal with a pouch that lives in Australia), pouch (a pocket on animals like wombats, kangaroos and koalas for carrying babies), sanctuary (a safe place for animals), carcass (an animal’s dead body), wriggle (to twist and to turn), maggot (larva of a fly), paw (an animal’s foot), poke out (to get out a little).
+Difficult words: sanctuary (a safe place for animals), spot (see), wombat (an animal with a pouch that lives in Australia), pouch (a pocket on animals like wombats, kangaroos and koalas for carrying babies), wriggle (move), maggot (the baby of a fly), tiny (very small), paw (an animal’s foot), infant (a very young baby), marsupial (an animal with a pouch).

 LEARN 3000 WORDS with NEWS IN LEVELS